PySiPMGUI: A Universal Python-Based Software for Photodetector I-V Quality Assurance: From Underground Dark Matter Searches to Astroparticle Cherenkov Cameras: Experimental Methodology

 \subsection{Experimental Setup}

 An experimental setup has been designed to measure the dark current of SiPMs by varying the bias voltage.
-A Keithley 2410 source meter was employed to apply the bias voltage to the SiPM and to measure the current, which is controlled using GUI software.
+As described in the preceding sections, the bias voltage sweep and current measurements were fully automated using PySiPMGUI, employing a Keithley~2410 SourceMeter as the SMU.
 A schematic overview of the complete measurement system is shown in figure \ref{fig:schematic}.

-To shield the SiPM from the ambient light, it is kept inside a light-tight box as shown in the figure \ref{fig:box_photo}.
+To protect the SiPM from ambient light, it is kept inside a light-tight box as shown in the figure \ref{fig:box_photo}.
 In the same light-tight box (see figure \ref{fig:box_photo}) an SHT30 \cite{sensirion_sht3x} digital sensor was installed in close proximity to the SiPM to log the ambient temperature and relative humidity.
-The SHT30 sensor interfaces via the I$^2$C protocol with an Arduino UNO microcontroller \cite{arduino_uno_r3_datasheet}, which transmits the temperature and humidity data to the host PC via USB, as shown in the figure \ref{fig:schematic}.
-As an example, the code for uploading to the Arduino is provided in Appendix~\ref{app:arduino}.
-It should be noted that users may employ different temperature and humidity sensors.
+The SHT30 sensor interfaces via the I$^2$C protocol with an Arduino micro-controller \cite{arduino_uno_r3_datasheet}, which transmits the temperature and humidity data to the host PC via USB, as shown in the figure \ref{fig:schematic}.
+The complete Arduino firmware for sensor integration is available in the GitHuB repository \cite{dey_pysipmgui_2026}.